yanxiang-yang/yanxiang-yang.github.io/_pages/Links.md

 * <b>11/21/2019</b>: Doctoral Colloquium "Fitness tracker: yet another consumer trend or valid tool for assessment of physical activity and health status in health care".
 By Dr. Alexander Tallner (Univ.
 Erlangen–Nuremberg).

 ### External
+* <b>06/20/2022</b>: Foregrounding a Rights-Based Agenda for Sport Events: Insights from Research and Practice.
+Organized by EventRights Project.
 * <b>05/19/2022</b>: SMAANZ Teaching & Learning Webinar: "Digitally assessing sport consumer experiences: a sport marketing assessment".
 By Adam Karg (Swinburne).
 Organized by SMAANZ.
 * <b>05/18/2022</b>: NASSM Student (and Early Career) Engagement Initiative "Building a Research Program as an Early Career Researcher".
 Organized by NASSM.
 * <b>10/21/2021</b>: Webinar "From behavior change theory to interventions and their implementation - what is needed to promote physical activity?".
 Organized by Prof. Claudio Nigg, University of Bern.